pankajmahato-visa/datahub/crawler-test/README.md

 ### Update the values in the properties file
 Sample is crawler-test.properties
 ### Run using below command
-java -cp crawler-test.jar com.visa.vdc.HiveTest ../../crawler-test.properties
+java -cp crawler-test.jar com.visa.vdc.HiveTest crawler-test.properties